tsmith4014/mem0_deployment_lab/docs/students/api.md

   - `What does Tony check first when debugging?`
   - `What dashboard panels does Tony care about?`
 - Cheeky:
-  - `How do I get Tony’s attention fast?` (should match the “I am Iron Man (on-call)” issue title)
+  - `How do I get Tony’s attention fast?` (should match the “STARK-LEVEL PRIORITY” label)
-  - `Does Tony run on coffee or espresso?`
+  - `What kind of incident updates does Tony want?` (should match “JARVIS-style” updates)
+  - `If I ask Tony to edit YAML at 2am, what do I bring?` (yes, really)

 **Leia (`leia_organa_001`)**